makamonika/10xdevs-project/.ai/prd.md

 ### 5.1 Authentication

+#### US-000: Secure Access and Authentication
+**As a user**, I want to be able to register and log in to the system in a way that ensures the security of my data.
+**Acceptance Criteria:**
+- Login and registration are handled on dedicated pages.
+- Login requires providing an email address and password.
+- Registration requires providing an email address, password, and password confirmation.
+- The user **CANNOT** use the application without logging in.
+- The user can log in to the system via a button in the top-right corner.
+- The user can log out of the system via a button in the top-right corner of the main `@Layout.astro`.
+- No external login services are used (e.g., Google, GitHub).
+- Password recovery must be possible.

 #### US-001: User Login
 **As an** SEO specialist,
 **I want to** log into the SEO Query Insights Dashboard,